Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ![Screenshot of the Instance Type section with the Free tier selected"](../assets/deployment/render-choose-instance-type.png) _([Full size image](../assets/deployment/render-choose-instance-type.png))_

-Finally, scroll down to the bottom of the page and click the "Create Web Service" button.
+Finally, scroll down to the bottom of the page and click the "Deploy Web Service" button.

 ![Screenshot of Create Web Service Button in Render](../assets/deployment/render-deploy-webservice-button.png) _([Full size image](../assets/deployment/render-deploy-webservice-button.png))_